Woman sleeping face-down on cream organic cotton pillow — warm editorial lifestyle shot

 GOTS certification of both fill and cover is the single factor that separates a genuinely organic cotton pillow from a greenwashed one.
 Without it, claims like "natural," "eco-friendly," and even "organic" can legally appear on a pillow whose fill is conventional, chemical-treated cotton inside a single certified cover.

 The stakes are real for anyone sensitive to pesticide residues, formaldehyde, or synthetic materials.
-Conventional cotton production relies on chemical treatments that can remain in the finished fabric.
+Conventional cotton production relies on chemical treatments that can remain in the finished fabric - for a detailed breakdown of what those chemicals are, see 8 Hidden Chemicals in Non-Organic Cotton Pillows.
 For people with allergies, chemical sensitivities, or a preference for materials that can safely return to the earth, the fill matters as much as the cover.

 This list ranks the 5 criteria that actually separate a high-quality organic cotton pillow from one that only looks the part.
 Each criterion is practical, verifiable, and tied to specific sleep outcomes.
 The rankings hold for the typical buyer making a considered purchase; where the priority order shifts, those exceptions are noted explicitly.